-At the top of my list for visiting Vietnam was a Halong Bay cruise.
+Still on my list in South East Asia is a Thailand Cambodia Vietnam tour.
+But at the top of my list was flying to Vietnam for a Halong Bay cruise.
 I had heard so much about it, seen the pictures and knew it was a must do.
 I needed those pictures!

 So, as always, to make your vacation so much easier here is what I found to be the most important things you need to know before you cruise Halong Bay.